 It wasn’t until walking back to Josh and the kids at Ms. Mary’s that I realized the natural gas smell was coming from our house.
 The HVAC had been ripped off the side of the house and away from the gas line.

 Gathering the kids and Tucker, we made our way up the street to higher ground.
 With Tucker’s 20 pounds and the weight of the heavy bag on my shoulder, my body was fatigued and stressed from the night’s events.
 I remember praying for strength and giving myself a little mental pep talk.
 It was only 5-6 houses, I could hold my son’s hand, and carry our dog and the bag for that long.
-But I didn’t have to, before we even passed our house, two neighbors, one with a headlamp on met us in the street.
-One scooped up our son, Josh was carrying Addie, and the other took the dog as they made the journey with us.
+But I didn’t have to, before we even passed our house, two neighbors, one with a headlamp on, met us in the street.
+While Josh had Addie in his arms, one neighbor scooped up our son and the other took Tucker from me as they made the journey with us.

 The same neighbor who carried Tucker, was kind enough to call Atmos Energy to have the gas valve shut off.